↑

 Toppings

 The nutritional benefits and protein in toppings and garnishes should not be overlooked.
 A few tablespoons of hemp seeds sprinkled on a salad add 10 grams of protein.
-Nutritional yeast mixed in your macaroni and cheese adds 8 grams of protein and a boatload of B vitamins.
+Nutritional yeast mixed into your macaroni and cheese adds 8 grams of protein and a significant amount of B vitamins.
 Parmesan cheese can be snacked on and grated on top of pasta, salads, or soups, and you can even make crackers.
 One ounce provides 10 grams of protein!
 Condiments can be made with whipped cottage cheese and yogurt for extra protein.
 Store-bought high-protein granola sprinkled on top of ice cream or yogurt bowls adds protein and fiber.
 Toppings aren’t just for looks.
 They can add flavor, texture, and additional protein!

 Levels Grass Fed Protein Powder